MrBukLau/filter-lists/README.md

 These are filter lists for [uBlock Origin](https://github.com/gorhill/uBlock) that remove elements from certain websites, making them easier to navigate through without any annoyances.

 ## Warning
 These filter lists were tested only on [Google Chrome](https://www.google.com/chrome/) using [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
 They may or may not work on other web browsers and adblockers.
 Also, these are my personal filter lists and may not suit everyone.
-If there are some filters  you disagree with, then feel free to click on the **"Fork"** button and make your own list.
+If there are some filters  you disagree with, then feel free to click on the **"Fork"** button and make your own list using these filters.

 ## Installation
 In order to use these filter lists, make sure you downloaded [uBlock Origin](https://github.com/gorhill/uBlock) or any other adblocker.
 After that, you can click on the **"Subscribe"** button to add the filter list automatically.